microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 The Image component API sets up the xml for the `<image>` element.
 Images are visual elements that are used to enhance an AppNotification.

-The image source can be pulled using one of these protocol handlers:
+The image source can be specified using one of these protocol handlers:

 -   http:// or https:// (A web-based image) (unavailable for unpackaged application on build 22000)
 -   ms-appx:/// (An image included in the app package) (only for packaged applications)